ShorterTimlin/website/content/services.md

 We provide a comprehensive range of services that transform unorganised collections into well-documented, accessible archives.
 We can work with private, public and institutional Archives and no collection is too large or too small.

-**Survey & Assessment** -
-Initial collection surveys to determine the extent, type and condition of the material
+**Survey & Assessment** - We can offer initial assessments to determine the extent, type and condition of material, followed by comprehensive surveys with including retention scheduling and collecting priorities.

-**Arrangement & Description** - Physical and intellectual arrangement following ISAD(G) archival principles.
-Box lists or catalogues created in Word, Excel or dedicated Archival software as preferred.
+**Arrangement & Description** - We can create physical and intellectual arrangements that follow ISAD(G) archival principles.
+Box lists or full catalogues can created in Word, Excel or dedicated Archival software as preferred.

+**Collections Management** - We can advise on the most appropriate Collections Management System (CMS) to manage the physical and digital records in your personal or public archive, museum collection or library.

-**Rehousing & Preservation** - All material will be packaged into archival-quality folders and boxes with appropriate labeling and environmental control recommendations.
+**Repackaging & Preservation** - All material will be packaged into archival-quality folders and boxes with appropriate labeling and environmental control recommendations.

 **Digitisation Services**   - We work with trusted firms to project manage the digitisation of collections including the labelling, storage of the images and creating of finding aids.

+**Training & Workshops** - We can provide staff training on archival principles, preservation techniques, and collection management.

 ## Historical Research

-Expert research services drawing on archival expertise and historical knowledge.
+We offer an expert research service with proven experiences in land, property and building history s drawing on archival expertise and historical knowledge.

 **Institutional Histories** - Comprehensive research for anniversary publications, exhibitions, and organizational milestones.